 - Scuba diving in Tarkarli in Mint

-- Kila Raipur in Travel3sixty, in flight magazine of Air Asia
+- Story on Kila Raipur and Pachmarhi in Travel3sixty, in flight magazine of Air Asia

 - 9 Stories in Railbandhu, India’s railway magazine.
 Includes 4 cover stories.